 The three major components of the academy are: Physical Training, Academics, and Skills, and they are all equally important.
 Click 'Read More' and scroll through these sections below to help understand what you will experience during your training at the police academy.

 Physical training in the academy is challenging and is meant to prepare you to be in the best shape possible before beginning your career on patrol.
 Cadets will engage in regular physical training beginning the first week of the academy and it will last throughout the duration of the academy, becoming increasingly complex.
 The conditioning you begin with and maintain is meant to put you in the shape you’ll need to be in to properly learn other skills such as defensive tactics and to also learn your physical limitations.
-In addition to a variety of physical conditioning exercises and skills training requiring great strength and cardio shape, cadets must also row at a minimum 80% to graduate the police academy.
+In addition to a variety of physical conditioning exercises and skills training requiring great strength and cardio shape, cadets must also complete a physical fitness test (timed 1.5 mile run and 500 meter sprint row test) with a minimum 80% average to graduate the police academy.

 Cadets will study a range of topics throughout the police academy, including:

 - Written communication/report writing

 - Austin City Ordinances

 Cadets must maintain an 80% average on all exams in order to graduate the police academy.
 Do not underestimate the amount of studying necessary to successfully pass your exams!
 We lose a number of applicants because they were not mentally prepared or hadn’t taken proper measures to create better study habits prior to entering the academy.